aeternity/aepp-components/README.md

 # aeternity aepp components
 aeternity aepp components aims to provide aepp developers with reusable Vue components.
 All elements are from our [styleguide](https://github.com/aeternity/aepp-prototypes).
 You need some kind of build process (webpack, browserify, ...) there is no bundled js file yet.

+## Documentation

+The docs can be found on [http://components.aepps.com](http://components.aepps.com)

 ## installation and usage
 Install aeternity aepp components via npm
 ```